lawlesscreation/just-another-grid-system/README.md

 ## Usage

+To get started you can either:

+ - Clone the repo: git clone https://github.com/lawlesscreation/just-another-grid-system.git
+ - Or install with Bower: bower install just-another-grid-system

-Simply add the CSS file to your HTML:
+Then it's just a case of adding the CSS file to your HTML:

 ```html
 <link rel="stylesheet" media="all" href="path/to/jags.css" />